 Qiao Qiao nodded and stepped out of the car.

 As they were talking, Sonia had stepped out of the car.
 She took the passenger seat after Qiao Qiao left.
 Jacky pulled out after knowing Qiao Qiao was safe.

 “Maybe she just needs to get used to certain things.”

 Wallace looked up at that time to see Qiao Qiao’s long face.
-“Why the long face, Miss Zeng?
+“Why the long face, Miss Tseng?
 What did he do?”